 Dear scientists, mathematicians, linguists, philosophers, and hackers:

-We are writing to let you know about a fantastic opportunity to learn about the emerging interdisciplinary field of applied category theory from some of its leading researchers at the ACT2019 School.
-It will begin February 18, 2019 and culminate in a meeting in Oxford, July 22–26.
+We are writing to let you know about a fantastic opportunity to learn about the emerging interdisciplinary field of applied category theory from some of its leading researchers at the ACT2019 Adjoint School.
+It will begin February 18, 2019 and culminate in a meeting in Oxford, July 22–26, right after the associated conference.
 Applications are due January 30th; see below for details.

 Applied category theory is a topic of interest for a growing community of researchers, interested in studying systems of all sorts using category-theoretic tools.
 These systems are found in the natural sciences and social sciences, as well as in computer science, linguistics, and engineering.
 The background and experience of our community’s members is as varied as the systems being studied.